Traffic accidents increase due to the sexy summer fashion

 Formerly published in The Other Press.
 June 4 2013

-By Elliot Chan, Traffic Hazard
+A satirical article, by Elliot Chan, Traffic Hazard

 Summer is a beautiful time of year, unless you’re a male commuter.
 Research released early last week by The Men’s Automobile Limitation Experts (MALE) has confirmed that during the summer months, men are 32 per cent more likely to be involved in an automobile accident.